Cisco Smart Net spend Q&A with Céderic Fourgous

-Gartner’s report has revealed that I&O leaders are exceeding 10% of their overall network budgets on Smart Net operating expenditure.
-This reflects the rapid growth rate of the network infrastructure market; what is causing this growth?
+Gartner’s report reveals I&O leaders exceed 10% of their overall network budgets on Smart Net operating expenditure.
+It reflects the rapid growth rate of the network infrastructure market.
+What is causing this growth?

-Gartner highlights that using Cisco Smart Net Total Care is becoming more complex, confusing, and less transparent.
+Gartner highlights using Cisco Smart Net Total Care is more complex, confusing, and less transparent.
 To what extent do these drawbacks affect I&O expenditure management?

-This complexity makes it more difficulty to plan your network budget and stick to it.
-For the end costumer this results in increased costs due to the time it takes to gather the necessary information and manage all the contracts.
+This complexity makes it more difficulty to plan and stick to an IT-network budget.
+The end customer experiences increased costs, and increased time spend to gather the necessary information and manage all contracts.

-Partnering with multiple VARs can be challenging and confusing for administrators and end users in terms of processes.
+Partnering with multiple VARs can be challenging and confusing in terms of processes.
+Both for administrators and end users.
 There’s more to keep track of, which makes it more complex and time-consuming.
-As multi-year contracts may ease negotiation, the risk is that changing to alternative Cisco Partner to provide services in co-delivery (PSS) can be challenging during the coverage period, as all of the entitlement rights of a PSS contract is the partner, and Cisco can only authorize changes to service initiated by the entitled partner.
+Multi-year contracts ease negotiation.
+The risk is changing to an alternative Cisco Partner to provide services in co-delivery (PSS).
+It can be challenging during the coverage period.
+All of the entitlement rights of a PSS contract is the partner.
+And Cisco can only authorize changes to service initiated by the entitled partner.
 This process, known as mid-term takeover, can take more than four weeks.

 Gartner has revealed that companies can save 20-60% by opting for third-party maintenance (TPM) over Smart Net.
 How does TPM provide these savings?